backstage/backstage/.changeset/slow-terms-clean.md

 '@backstage/plugin-techdocs-node': minor
 ---

-Made changes to faciliate using the --preview-app-bundle-path flag with techdocs-cli
+Made changes to facilitate using the --preview-app-bundle-path flag with techdocs-cli